entando/entando-docs/vuepress/docs/next/tutorials/devops/plugin-configuration.md

 data:
   entando.plugins.defaultProfile: YOUR-PROFILE-NAME
 ```
->Note: If a resouceReguirement was specified in the plugin custom resource, that will override a profile.
+>Note: If a resourceRequirement was specified in the plugin custom resource, that will override a profile.

 ## References
 Please refer to the [Kubernetes documentation on Resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more details.